parth2patel/voice-assist/README.md

 10. Empty Command Alert (No voice command detected)

 ## Disclamer
-This is just a personal project of mine and is no way associated with Alexa by Amazon ;)
+This is just a personal project of mine and is no way associated with Siri by Apple ;)